Keren, Eritrea: 20th century

 During World War II, Keren was the site of a key battle between Italian and British troops in February – March 1941.
 There is a place called Tenkuluhas which named after the fighting between the Italians and British in the area, and has its name from the Bilen language meaning the place where the soldiers of the gigantic forces wipe out.
+A cemetery for dead Italians and Eritreans killed at the battle was then established by the British.